bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/webhook-events.md

 ## Creating a webhook

-To see an example request-response pair for creating a webhook, consult the [creating a webhook section of the Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks#creating-a-webhook).
+To see an example request-response pair for creating a webhook, consult the creating a webhook section of the [Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks#creating-a-webhook) or the [Channel Webhooks Guide](/api-docs/channels/guide/webhooks#creating-a-webhook).

 ## Callback structure